-Some commentators think there is a reasonable possibility of a bare bones free trade agreement (FTA), allowing for tariff free trade (though not frictionless as before) being concluded at a political level by, say, the end of September or early October, though it will take some time to be fully ratified.
+Some commentators think there is a reasonable possibility of a bare bones free trade agreement (FTA), allowing for tariff free trade (though not frictionless as before) being concluded at a political level by, say, the end of November, though it will still need to be fully ratified.
 And this means that the shape and scope of such an FTA must be determined in a very short timescale indeed.

 The impact for businesses will depend on a number of factors, including how much their sector is currently governed by EU law, how much their trading relationships involve the EU, whether there are any relevant Withdrawal Agreement terms that will apply post-transition, the outcome of future relationship negotiations with the EU (and any unilateral measures taken by each side), and how much the respective rules diverge in practice—all leading to operational and legal impact.

 In terms of the future UK-EU relationship, if a particular area is not covered by the ongoing negotiations, then the default assumption is that there will be no future relationship agreement on that area at the end of the transition period.
 So, if businesses currently engage with EU member states, they need to ask if they are ready to operate on third country terms with those countries, potentially on WTO terms.